University B.D.T. College of Engineering: Overview

 University B.D.T.
-College of Engineering (UBDTCE), Davangere, is located in the central part of Karanataka.
+College of Engineering (UBDTCE), Davangere, is located in the central part of Karnataka.
 Started in 1951, the college was named after Brahmappa Devendrappa Tavanappanavar (BDT), after B.T.
 Chandranna donated, in rupees, 1.5 lakhs for the construction of the building in memory of his uncle (Brahmappa Tavanappanavar) and father (Devendrappa Tavanappanavar).
 The then-maharaja of Mysore Sri Jayachamarajendra Wodeyar Bahadur laid the foundation stone for the building on 7 August 1951 and inaugurated the building on 24 September 1956.

 At its start in 1951 it had only one branch, in civil engineering.
 Subsequently, other branches of engineering were incorporated, such as Mechanical and Electrical & Electronics (in 1957), Electronics & Communication (in 1972), Computer Science and Instrumentation Technology (in 1984) and Industrial & Production (in 1996).
 The present intake of the college from all these branches is 390 at the undergraduate level.
 A postgraduate course in Production Engineering Systems Technology was started in the year 1987.

 Later on, the college was transferred to Kuvempu University, as a constituent engineering college on 1 June 1992, and hence it became University B.D.T.
 College of Engineering.
 In 2003, seven additional postgraduate courses were introduced in different disciplines.
 Currently the total intake at the postgraduate level is 175.
 The college has produced about 40 Ph.Ds, and many research scholars are pursuing their doctoral degree in various frontiers of engineering and technology.
 At present about 2,000 students are studying in this college.
 As a consequence of the formation of Davangere, the University U.B.D.T.
 College of Engineering became a constituent college of Davangere University on 18 August 2009.
 Recently, with the intention of the overall development of the college, the government of Karnataka transferred the college to the Visvesvaraya Technological University (VTU), Belgaum, on 24 February 2011, as a constituent engineering college.
 The VTU intends to start MBA and MCA courses for the academic year in this college.

 The college undertakes consultancy works in civil, electrical and electronics, and other fields of engineering.